sleeptoken/zettelkasten/OpenID Connect.md

 2025-03-05 23:51

-### High level overview of the steps

-- Implement an OIDC provider
-- Verify that logging in with it works
-- Exploit the vulnerability
-- Get the flag

 #### A note about safe-fetch

 The challenge uses a wrapper over `fetch` called `safe_fetch`, which enforces every URL passed be